zeitlinger/keyboard/README.md

 Currently unused features:

+- /+Ctrl = tab-mod - / on tab and CTRL on hold
 - $Mouse = layer is active while key is held (double tap to lock layer)
 - #Mouse = toggle layer
 - @Num = layer is active for the next keypress